Prince Joseph of Saxe-Hildburghausen: Personal life

 Joseph maintained for most of his life very good relations with the Habsburg family.
 In 1739 the Emperor Charles VI appointed him Knight of the Order of the Golden Fleece, the dynastic order of the Habsburgs.
 On 13 March 1741 he represented King August III of Poland as godfather of the young Archduke Joseph, the son of the Empress Maria Theresa.
 This illustrates how close he stood to the new Empress, whose close friend he was to remain the rest of his life.

 On 17 April 1738 Joseph married in Paris to Princess Maria Anna Victoria of Savoy, niece and sole heiress of the enormous fortune of the deceased Prince Eugene of Savoy.
 She was also sixteen years older than he was.
 Thanks to this union, Joseph came into the possession of large estates and assets.
-The marriage, however, was unhappy, and in 1752 they separated, but never formalised the divorce.
+The marriage, however, was unhappy, and in 1752 they separated, but never formalized the divorce.

 The prince earned himself a reputation as a patron, but also as a spendthrift.
 He spent most time at his castle in Vienna, but when his relatives the Dukes of Saxe-Hildburghausen were heavily indebted, he became by order of the Holy Roman Emperor Joseph II in 1769 manager of the Duchy, in order to avoid the bankruptcy of Saxe-Hildburghausen.
 His grandnephew, Duke Ernst Frederick III, was incapacitated to rule.
 When he died (1780) he left a young heir, the seventeen years old prince Frederick, over whom Joseph took on the role of prince-regent, which he retained until his own death, aged eighty-four.